-"People message me with threats: 'I'll kill you.'
-They expose me to a lot of harassment."
-1710 is a lot of harassment."
-1710 is a lot of harassment."
-1710 is a lot of harassment.
+"People message me with threats: 1'll kill you.'
+They expose me to a lot of harassment."170

-Addi, a transgender man with a 10-year-old child, told OutRight that he has received multiple death threats since the Bill came up:

-Since these conversations about the Bill started, I had people point at me in the street and say that very soon, they are going to burn me to death.
+Addi, a transgender man with a 10-year-old child, told Outright that he has received multiple death threats since the Bill came up: Since these conversations about the Bill started, I had people point at me in the street and say that very soon, they are going to burn me to death.
 I was traveling one time and one person in my neighborhood told me not to come back.
 They said I should take my daughter and go away or if I came back, they would either kill me or my daughter.
-They told me that my freedom would soon end.177
+They told me that my freedom would soon end.77

 Thema, an LBQ activist said: "Some of this started after the anti-LGBT Bill was introduced.
 These women started facing some risks where people went to their faces and said, 'You!
 You're LGBT.
-We're going to burn you."
-178
+We're going to burn you."172